 One of the leading members of Kirkland’s corporate practice and a member of the Firm’s Global Executive Management Committee, David focuses his practice on complex mergers and acquisitions including contested and cross-border transactions.
 He frequently counsels boards of directors and senior management in connection with crisis situations, and in general governance matters.

 David is currently representing Pfizer in its acquisition of Baxter’s portfolio of marketed vaccines.
-He recently represented Blackstone in its investment in Kronos and its acquisition, along with Goldman Sachs' Merchant Banking, of Ipreo from KKR.
+He recently represented Blackstone in its investment in Kronos and in its acquisition from KKR, along with Goldman Sachs' Merchant Bank, of Ipreo.
 He also represented Blackstone in its $26 billion acquisition proposal for Dell.
-He represented Clearwire in Sprint's acquisition of the remaining stake in Clearwire and the unsolicited competing offer by DISH Networks, and Bristol-Myers Squibb in its $4.3 billion sale to AstraZeneca of its interest in the companies' diabetes alliance.
-Other significant recent transactions led by David include Duff & Phelps' sale of the company to a private equity consortium, Bristol-Myers' $7 billion acquisition of Amylin Pharmaceuticals and Avis Budget Group's acquisition of Zipcar.
-Additionally, he represented Beechcraft in its sale to Textron, Teva Pharmaceutical in its acquisition of NuPathe, and Golden Gate Capital and Eddie Bauer in the proposed sale of Eddie Bauer to Jos A. Bank.
+He advised Clearwire in Sprint's acquisition of the remaining stake in Clearwire and the unsolicited competing offer by DISH Networks, and Bristol-Myers Squibb in its $4.3 billion sale to AstraZeneca of its interest in the companies' diabetes alliance.
+Other significant transactions led by David include Duff & Phelps' sale to a private equity consortium, BMS‘s $7 billion acquisition of Amylin Pharmaceuticals and Avis Budget Group's acquisition of Zipcar.
+Additionally, he represented Beechcraft in its sale to Textron and Golden Gate Capital and Eddie Bauer in the proposed sale of Eddie Bauer to Jos A. Bank.

 Adding to his considerable international experience, David is representing Infineon Technologies AG in its $3 billion acquisition of International Rectifier Corporation and recently represented Given Imaging Ltd. in its $1 billion sale to Covidien plc.
-He represented Avis Budget in its $1 billion acquisition of Avis Europe plc; BMS in its collaboration arrangement with Reckitt Benckiser for the distribution of several over-the-counter medicines in Latin America; Koor Industries in Makhteshim-Agan Industries' $2.4 billion merger agreement with a subsidiary of ChemChina; and Teva in its $5 billion acquisition of Germany's ratiopharm.
+He previously represented Avis Budget in its $1 billion acquisition of Avis Europe plc; BMS in its collaboration arrangement with Reckitt Benckiser; Koor Industries in Makhteshim-Agan Industries' $2.4 billion merger agreement with a subsidiary of ChemChina; and Teva in its $5 billion acquisition of Germany's ratiopharm.

-David has handled many other notable transactions, including BHP Billiton's $150 billion offer to acquire Rio Tinto, Cendant Corporation's separation into four independent, publicly owned companies, Realogy's $9 billion going-private by Apollo, Travelport's $4.3 billion sale to an affiliate of Blackstone and Toys "R" Us' $6.6 billion acquisition by an investment group.
+David has handled many other notable transactions, including Cendant Corporation’s separation into four independent, publicly owned companies, Realogy’s $9 billion going-private by Apollo, Travelport’s $4.3 billion sale to an affiliate of Blackstone and Toys “R” Us’ $6.6 billion acquisition by an investment group.